Jean Jacques Rambonnet: 1905–1913

 Meanwhile, a debate had begun over the construction of Dutch capital ships.
 The Minister of the Navy, Vice Admiral Jan Wentholt, favored a design called Pantsership 1912 (Armored Ship 1912), a 7,600-ton vessel built to a predreadnought battleship design with a maximum speed of 16 kn and armed with four 280 mm guns in two twin turrets, ten 105 mm guns in single turrets, and three 53 cm torpedo tubes.
 After a review of the design which found it to be too poorly armed and armored, Wentholt agreed to modify it by increasing its displacement to around 8,600 tons, mounting 120 mm guns behind thicker armor, and adding a fourth torpedo tube, but the modified design still was criticized as too weak, and the proposed ships' increased size meant that they would be too large to build in Dutch shipyards.
 At the general meeting of the Marine Association on 29 February 1912, Rambonnet — who led a group of naval officers who vigorously opposed the Pantsership 1912 design and advocated the construction of dreadnought battleships of similar design to the Spanish Navy′s Espana-class battleships, 15,700-ton ships which mounted eight 305 mm guns and could make 22 kn — gave a lecture entitled "A Core of Heavy Ships for Our Naval Forces," in which he questioned the minimum requirements for capital ships for the Royal Netherlands Navy and wondered whether Dutch ships met those requirements.
 The issue became a matter of national debate, and repeated rejections of his Pantsership 1912 proposal finally led Wenholt to leave office in May 1912.
 Minister of War Hendrikus Colijn, who became acting Minister of the Navy upon Wentholt's departure, was a proponent of expansion of the Royal Netherlands Navy, and in June 1912 he established a State Committee of naval experts charged with studying various issues concerning Dutch naval policy, especially the defense of the Netherlands East Indies against Japan.
-He appointed Rambonnet to the committee, which by July 1912 reached the conclusion — based on erroneous reporting that Japan soon would have a fleet of nine dreanought battleships and battlecruisers — that the Netherlands needed a fleet of nine dreadnought battleships for the defense of the Netherlands East Indies, the vessels to displace 27,000 tons, mount eight 345 mm guns, and have a maximum speed of 27 kn.
+He appointed Rambonnet to the committee, which by July 1912 reached the conclusion — based on erroneous reporting that Japan soon would have a fleet of nine dreadnought battleships and battlecruisers — that the Netherlands needed a fleet of nine dreadnought battleships for the defense of the Netherlands East Indies, the vessels to displace 27,000 tons, mount eight 345 mm guns, and have a maximum speed of 27 kn.